phoddie/node-red-mcu/readme.md

 ### Junction
 - [X] Supported

-Junction nodes are optimized out by `nodered2mcu` by replacing each junction with direct wiring between its inputs and outputs.
+Junction nodes are optimized out by `nodered2mcu` by replacing each junction with direct wires between its inputs and outputs.

 ### GPIO In
-Implemented using "rpi-gpio in" node
+Implemented as "rpi-gpio in" node.

 - [X] Select GPIO pin
 - [X] Pull-up and pull-down resistor options
+- [X] Multiple nodes can share a single GPIO
+- [X] Sets `topic` on message
+- [X] Read initial state of pin on deploy/restart
 - [ ] Debounce
-- [ ] Read initial state of pin on deploy/restart

 ### GPIO Out
+Implemented as "rpi-gpio out" node.

 - [X] Select GPIO pin
 - [X] Digital and PWM output modes
 - [X] Initialize initial pin state option
+- [X] Multiple nodes can share a single GPIO

 Implemented using "rpi-gpio out" node with ECMA-419 Digital and PWM classes.